-The primary mission of the Clinical Monitoring Research Program (CMRP) is to provide comprehensive, dedicated clinical research support to major programs within NIH.
-CMRP is structured to optimize approaches to satisfy customer requirements.
-The program has expertise in regulatory affairs, clinical trials management, pharmacovigilance, protocol development and navigation, and project/program management services to more than 400 domestic and international clinical trials.
+The primary mission of the Clinical Monitoring Research Program Directorate (CMRPD) is to provide comprehensive, dedicated clinical research support to major programs within NIH.
+CMRPD is structured to optimize approaches to satisfy customer requirements.
+The directorate maintains expertise in regulatory affairs, clinical trials management, pharmacovigilance, protocol development and navigation, and project/program management services to more than 400 domestic and international clinical trials.

-Recognizing the expanding and emerging challenges faced by NIH researchers, CMRP offers high-quality clinical research support services to help navigate the numerous barriers to conducting clinical research domestically and internationally.
-The program ensures research is compliant with applicable regulations and guidelines, maintains data integrity, and contributes to the overall goal of protecting human subjects.
+Recognizing the expanding and emerging challenges faced by NIH researchers, CMRPD offers high-quality clinical research support services to help navigate the numerous barriers to conducting clinical research domestically and internationally.
+The directorate ensures research is compliant with applicable regulations and guidelines, maintains data integrity, and contributes to the overall goal of protecting human subjects.

-Additionally, to accommodate the demands of supporting clinical research operations and management, CMRP’s Information Technology (IT) group provides a suite of services that are facilitated by IT specialists.
-The IT staff are integrated into projects/programs supported by CMRP, allowing appropriate responses to clinical research requirements.
+Additionally, to accommodate the demands of supporting clinical research operations and management, CMRPD’s Information Technology (IT) group provides a suite of services that are facilitated by IT specialists.
+The IT staff are integrated into projects/programs supported by CMRPD, allowing appropriate responses to clinical research requirements.